CoderDojo-Content/Intermediate-Unity/en/CreatingProjectiles.md

     * You can find other input options here: [dojo.soy/Input](https://docs.unity3d.com/ScriptReference/Input.html).
 If you want, try to allow the player to fire a laser when they press a different button like the spacebar.

 4. That almost works, but if you run the game you will see that the laser doesn't come from the player.
-Remember the code we used in the "Player: script to find where the mouse location is?
+Remember the code we used in the "Player" script to find where the mouse location is?
 You will use the same logic so the game knows where to fire a laser from.
 Add this code to your "lasers" script:

     ```csharp
     Vector3 mousePos = Input.mousePosition;